Mint-made errors: Lamination flaw

 A lamination flaw is a planchet defect that results from metal impurities or internal stresses.
 Lamination flaws cause discoloration, uneven surfaces, peeling, and splitting.

 Split planchet

 A split planchet coin error occurs when, during the preparation of the planchet strip, impurities such as gas, dirt, or grease become trapped under the surface of the metal blank, creating a weakness or lamination defect.
-This area of the metal will be weaker and may flake, peel, or split because the adhesion is poor where the foreign material is.
+This weak area of the metal may flake, peel, or split because the adhesion is poor.

 Split planchet errors are normally restricted to planchets composed of a solid alloy, such as U.S. cents and nickels, and the Australian fifty-cent coin.
 Split planchet errors should not be confused with "separation errors", which only affect clad and plated coins.
 Separation errors are bonding errors, not alloy errors.